 Ratings current as of

 Our principal life insurance subsidiaries are rated by A.M.
-Best, Standard and Poor's, and Moody's as follows:
+Best as follows:

 Genworth Life and Annuity Insurance Company, Genworth Life Insurance Company and Genworth Life Insurance Company of New York ratings do not apply to the safety or performance of underlying portfolios of variable products, which will fluctuate and could lose value.